What You Need to Know about Interviews During the Post-Match SOAP

 One of the most common questions many residency candidates may have about the Post-Match SOAP® is whether or not residency programs conduct interviews during Match Week for the Post-Match SOAP.

-** Remember: Residency candidates are prohibited from initiating first contact with programs.
+** Remember, residency candidates are prohibited from initiating first contact with programs.
 Programs must initiate first contact.

-Post-Match Video Chat Interviews
+Post-Match Virtual Interviews

-Tips for Video Interviews:
+Tips for Virtual Interviews

 - Practice, practice, practice to gain familiarity in front of the camera